What shouldn't you do when interviewing? Here are the most common job interview mistakes, blunders, and errors a candidate for employment can make.

 If you feel your attention slipping away, make an effort to stay engaged.
 Maintain eye contact, lean forward slightly when talking to your interviewer, and make an active effort to listen effectively.

-There is nothing much worse than interviewing someone who goes on and on and on...
+There is nothing much worse than interviewing someone who goes on and on.
 The interviewer really doesn't need to know your whole life story.
-Keep your answers succinct, to-the-point and focused and don't ramble — simply answer the question.
+Keep your answers succinct, to-the-point and focused and don't ramble—simply answer the question.